springwolf/springwolf-core/springwolf-examples/springwolf-jms-example/README.md

 1. Copy the `docker-compose.yml` file to your machine.
 2. Run `$ docker-compose up`.
 3. Visit `localhost:8080/springwolf/asyncapi-ui.html` or try the API: `$ curl localhost:8080/springwolf/docs`.
+4. ActiveMQ Management: `http://localhost:8161` using `artemis:artemis` as login

 ### Run with gradle
 Note: You need to execute the gradle `bootRun` task since the IntelliJ spring application will not include springwolf-ui correctly.